X86 Homework Help

 An assembly language just like the machine code is a low-level programming language.
 That is, there is a higher degree of synchronization between the code that we write and the computer architecture.
 In simple terms, this implies that the code we are writing is no different from the computer’s interpretation.
 Computers have been designed in such a way that they operate using their own language, which is different from what we speak.
 If you feed in normal English to the computer, it will be unable to understand.
 Computer science students are likely to understand this topic more than any other student.
 There are different kinds of assembly language out there, but one common one is the x86.

 What is x86?
 This is a low-level programming language that was introduced back in the 1970s.
 It uses some mnemonics as a set of instructions to the computer’s CPU.
 This leads us to another question.
 What are mnemonics?
 In computer programming, mnemonics are a set of words that are assigned to a machine function.
-Examples of such mnemonics are add, mul, and je.
-As an assembly language, it’s not that easy to learn it.
-It’s the reason why assignments can be challenging.
+Examples of such mnemonics are added, mul, and je.
+As an assembly language, it’s not that easy to learn.
+It’s the reason why homework can be challenging.

 X86 instructions and registers.

 Instructions in this context refer to the actions that are to be performed by the compiler.
 An example of instructions is to sum all the even numbers between 1 and 100.
 X86 instruction set refers to the instructions that are compatible with x86 microprocessors.
 Most of the time, you will find people asking the questions, how many instructions does x86 have?
 There are over 1500 instructions in the program.
 To have these mnemonics at your fingertips will take quite a substantial amount of time and lots of dedication.